 Between 1997 and 2015, the Foundation provided more than $2 million in scholarship aid to hundreds of local students, mostly in honor of the Foundation’s founding trustee, and late president of Cummings Properties, James L. McKeown.
 Most of these scholarships were awarded following rigorous competitions conducted by individual high school authorities.
 Other aid has been given through various community scholarship associations, as well as direct scholarship aid through several Massachusetts colleges.
 In 2014, the Foundation memorialized Jamie through a $3 million naming gift to what is now Jamie McKeown Boys & Girls Club in Woburn.
 Learn more about Jamie’s significant impact on the local community.

-Partners In Health and University of Global Health Equity
+Partners In Health, University of Global Health Equity, and Harvard Medical School

-Cummings Institute for World Justice committed $15 million in 2014 to Boston-based nonprofit Partners In Health (PIH), a social justice organization working to bring better health care to impoverished communities around the globe.
+Cummings Foundation committed $15 million in 2014 to Boston-based nonprofit Partners In Health (PIH), a social justice organization working to bring better health care to impoverished communities around the globe.
 This significant contribution, combined with substantial funding from the Bill & Melinda Gates Foundation, was intended to help build a new international school of health sciences in Butaro, Rwanda.
 University of Global Health Equity, a training ground for future global health leaders, began accepting applications for its flagship degree program, the Master of Science in Global Health Delivery, in 2015.
-In 2019, Bill and Joyce Cumming offered the University an additional matching grant of $10 million, which ultimately brought the School $21 million.
+In 2019, Bill and Joyce Cummings offered the University an additional matching grant of $10 million, which ultimately brought the School $21 million.

 In 1999, CFI granted $1.5 million to Tufts University to endow the Cummings Family Chair in Entrepreneurship and Business Economics.
 This gift also ensures that subjects such as Business Law and Entrepreneurship will be offered at Tufts in perpetuity.
-In 2020, educator, entrepreneur, and technologist Elaine Chen (pictured) was appointed Cummings Family Professor of the Practice in Entrepreneurship and director of Tufts Entrepreneurship Center.
+In 2020, educator, entrepreneur, and technologist Elaine Chen (pictured) was appointed Cummings Family Professor of the Practice in Entrepreneurship and director of Derby Entrepreneurship Center at Tufts.

-Tufts University president Anthony P. Monaco and former Cummings School dean and acting Provost Dr. Deborah Kochevar serve on the Foundation board, while half the overseers of Cummings School of Veterinary Medicine are officially designated by CFI.
+Tufts University president Anthony P. Monaco serves on the Foundation board, while half the members of Cummings School of Veterinary Medicine’s board of advisors are officially designated by CFI.